The Spirit of Decentralization

 • A Path Towards Genesis — An initial agenda and timeline for the Abraham project [eta November]

 Excitement and fear of autonomous AI is one of my two motivations for Abraham (the other one will be the subject of the next article).
-This article explores the interplay between DAOs and collective intelligence, the connection between decentralization and autonomy, the immense challenge and potential consequences of decentralizing machine learning, and the prospects of AI DAOs: hypothetical self-owning systems that live on the internet.
+This article explores the interplay between DAOs and collective intelligence, the connection between decentralization and autonomy, the immense challenge and potential consequences of decentralizing machine learning, and the prospects of hypothetical self-owning agents that make art and live on the internet.

 It’s easy to see why in the early years of blockchain, its raison d’être was libertarian in character.
 Bitcoin first appeared just after the 2008 economic crisis, when major financial institutions had vaporized much of the world’s wealth with impunity.
 The cypherpunks’ desire to redesign economic services to be free of interference from self-interested authorities largely drove subsequent interest in the crypto space.

-But over time, interest grew beyond financial and business applications towards entirely novel forms of organization enabled by the new tools.
-Just as it took over a decade after the internet went mainstream for the idea of social media to crystallize, so too did a decade pass before ideas native to blockchain began to emerge.
+But over time, interest grew beyond financial and business services towards entirely novel forms of organization enabled by the new tools.
+Just as it took over a decade after the internet went mainstream for the idea of social media to crystallize, so too has a decade passed before ideas native to blockchain began to emerge.

-The key advantage isn’t so much the subtraction of authority, but rather the addition of security to applications for which it would have been impractical before.
-Cryptography achieves cheap but robust security, allowing it to protect the integrity of bite-sized economies for which police, judiciary, bank vaults, anti-counterfeiting, and other traditional types of security are too expensive.
+The key advantage of blockchain is the addition of security to applications for which it would have been impractical before.
+Cryptography achieves cheap but robust security, allowing it to protect the integrity of micro-sized economies for which police, judiciary, bank vaults, anti-counterfeiting, and other traditional types of security are too expensive.